mkienzle/NSW-sea-garfish-stock-assessment/README.md

 ## Introduction

 This repository provides data, methods, scripts and results used to estimate the status of the sea garfish fishery in New South Wales (Australia).
-A complete description of this work is available [here](https://arxiv.org/abs/1701.07053).
+A complete description of this work is available from [Fisheries Research](https://doi.org/10.1016/j.fishres.2017.10.016).

 ## Data